matimusial/first_website/README.md

 # first_website
-my first website made in school
+This is my first website created in high school, using HTML and CSS technologies.
+The website showcases the computer I purchased.